Latrodectus hesperus: Range

-Latrodectus hesperus can be found in western regions of North America.
-In Canada it can be found from British Columbia to Manitoba.
-They are most commonly found near the Canada-US border, as well as less commonly throughout the grasslands of the Canadian Prairies in Western Canada.
+Latrodectus hesperus can be found in the South-western regions of Canada, from British Columbia to Manitoba, along the Pacific Coast and throughout Texas, Oklahoma and Kansas in the U.S., and in Mexico.
+They are commonly found near the Canada-US border, as well as less commonly throughout the grasslands of the Canadian Prairies in Western Canada.

 Mating

 Courtship behavior

 The female is stimulated upon contact of a male's web, and vice versa.
 Male and female L. hesperus produce sexually-specific scents that are combined with their silk; each sex responds by initiating mating when it comes in contact with a web of the opposite sex.
-On initiating courting, the male L. hesperus will utilize his tarsi to tap the lines of the female's web.
-The male will continue this tapping gesture with his pedipalps as he actively begins to explore the web.
+On initiating courting, the male L. hesperus will utilize its tarsi to tap the threads of the female's web.
+The male will continue this tapping gesture with its pedipalps as it actively begins to explore the web.
 This exploration is intermixed with resting bouts.
-The male's body spasms, producing a high frequency vibration throughout his abdomen.
-In many instances, the female will not accept the males sexual display and will scare the male away.
+The male's body spasms, producing a high frequency vibration throughout its abdomen.
+In many instances, the female will not accept the male's sexual display and will scare the male away.
 In some instances, the females will violently jerk their abdomen, similar to courting male displays, which ultimately leads to a positive reaction from the males and a more successful insemination.

-One strategy performed by the male L. hesperus to ensure a successful courtship with the female is to minimize the escape route options for the female within her own web.
-This is accomplished by the male severing the female's web at various locations that the male believes could provide the female with a course of action to avoid the male.
-Once the male has successfully made contact with the female's body, he swoons her by gently stroking various parts of her body.
-The male then creates what is known as the “bridal veil”, which is simply silk thrown onto the female.
+One strategy performed by the male L. hesperus to ensure a successful courtship is to minimize the female's escape route options within its own web.
+This is accomplished by the male severing the female's web at various locations that it believes could provide the female with a course of action to avoid the male.
+Once the male has successfully made contact with the female's body, it swoons the female by gently stroking various parts of its body.
+The male then creates what is known as the "bridal veil", which is simply silk thrown onto the female.

 The time spent on courting varies tremendously and can be as short as ten minutes or as long as two hours.
-Male's genital bulbs may get injured or partially destroyed in the act of copulation, which leaves him unable to mate again in the future.
+A male's pedipalps may get injured or partially destroyed in the act of copulation, which leaves it unable to mate again in the future.
 This may be the reason that many male mates are found dead in the female's web after copulation.
-Females will often consume these dead males for nutrients to improve her own reproductive success.
+Females can consume these dead males for nutrients to improve their own reproductive success.